Conquering the College Fair

 At the Fair

 - Be ready to make a good impression!
-As you enter, smile, stand up straight and look confident.
+Smile, stand up straight and look confident.

 - Get a map of the tables, and mark the ones you want to visit.
-Decide how much time to spend at each table, allowing more for the colleges you are most interested in.
-Allow time at the end to wander and check out other colleges that intrigue you.
+Allow time at the end to wander and check out other colleges.

-- Be sure to complete an information card for each of the colleges you are interested in.
+- Be sure to complete an information card for each college you are interested in.
 This will allow the college to follow up with more information, and make sure you end up on their list of interested students.

-- Plan to take breaks.
-College fairs can be crowded and overwhelming.
+- Take breaks.
+College fairs can be overwhelming.
 You’ll absorb the information better if you don’t try to take it all in at once.

 Talking to a College Rep

-When you visit each table, remember that the people who staff the table are often the same people who read applications.
+When you visit each table, remember that you could be talking to the same person who will read application (but not always).
 You never know when a casual meeting could lead to his/her becoming an advocate for you in the admission process.